dmcginley/blog_django_bootstrap5_project4/README.md

 User testing, lighthouse from Chrome.....

 ### Validator Testing

+Image elements do not have [alt] attributes as they are just the images in the posts so alt attributes can't be applied.

 ### Manual Testing
 Creating multiple posts and comments bot editing them and deleting them to check the robust nature of the site.